The Apostle Paul wrote to Timothy in Second Timothy 1:1, “Paul, an

 standpoint the circumstance that Paul was in was not very good to say the

-execution.
-He was separated from Timothy, who was undoubtedly his closest
+He was separated from Timothy, who was undoubtedly his closest companion and

 It is critical that every person have true faith.
 No one has become what they

 should become in life unless they have acquired true faith and kept it.
-That’s
+That is

-I will make you fishers of men.”
-If you have been involved in someone’s faith being born
+said, Follow me and I will make you fishers of men.
+If you have

-or growing stronger then you have been used directly by the Lord in a
+been used directly by the Lord in a critically important work.

-conscience.”
-Obviously Paul thought it was very important to have a pure conscience.
+conscience.
+Obviously, Paul thought it was very important to have a pure

-Paul mentioned the conscience four times in First Timothy and now here in
+conscience.
+Paul mentioned the conscience four times in First Timothy and now

-Second Timothy.
-The reason that having a good conscience is so important is
+here in Second Timothy.
+The reason that having a good conscience is so

-because you cannot live by faith without a good conscience, and you can only
+important is because you cannot live by faith without a good conscience, and

 your own actions compared to a standard of right and wrong that you have